seshbot/seshbot.github.io/source/_posts/2014-01-03-javascript-in-modern-web-apps.markdown

 description: Creating modern web applications
 ---

-_I wrote this while trying to make an Ember.js application, but figured I needed a place to dump some links and perhaps to refer back to later.
-Really I just needed to post some thoughts so they wouldn't clutter up my Ember article (if I get around to it)_

 My own prior experience with web development was 14 years ago, and consisted of ColdFusion marked-up HTML and little else.
 Web pages used frames and tables and a lot of homegrown convention to ensure headers/footers looked right.
 We were spending most of our efforts on effectively using CSS to make our lives easier - not separating views from data or dynamically updating HTML elements.

-This article describes my current understanding of the technologies used in web applications based on passively following sites like [Hacker News](http://ycombinator.com) and a couple weeks' not-very-intensive research.
+This article describes my current understanding of the technologies used in constructing modern web applications.

 <!-- more -->